IT-Urbancrest/urbancrest-knowledge/knowledge/ministries/local-missions/red-barn.md

 priority: 115

 title: What is Red Barn Ministry?
-summary: Red Barn is part of Urbancrest Local Missions and serves people in the Lebanon community through regular food assistance and donated small furniture and household items.
+summary: Red Barn is part of Urbancrest Local Missions and serves people in the Lebanon community through regular food assistance and donated furniture and household items.

 category:
   - ministries